Delta 8 or Delta 9 - What is stronger?

 What is THC?

-It isn’t uncommon to hear consumers refer to THC as Delta-9, but there are several variants of THC.
+It isn’t uncommon to hear consumers use the terms THC and Delta-9 interchangeably, but there are actually several variants of THC, and Delta-9 is just one of them.

 • THCA (tetrahydrocannabinolic acid)